exponential-decay/skeleton-test-suite-generator/README.md

     CAFED00D{4}CAFEBABE(0D|0D0A)

-The hex sequence which composes a digital object that will match this signature in DROID will look like the following:
+The hex sequences comprising digital objects that will match this signature in DROID will look like the following:

-    CADED00D00000000CAFEBABE0D0A
+    CA FE D0 0D 00 00 00 00 CA FE BA BE 0D

+Or:

+    CA FE D0 0D 00 00 00 00 CA FE BA BE 0D 0A

 The scripts take an export of the PRONOM database in XML, extract the internal signature information belonging to each format record and